 - fresh herbs (for garnish)

-Similar to cooking rice, this easy to prepare recipe for Puy lentil pasta sauce is perfect for busy weeknights.
+Similar to cooking rice, this easy-to-prepare recipe for Puy lentil pasta sauce is perfect for busy weeknights.
 Everything is done in one pot (except the pasta), or in this case the spaghetti squash.
+Full instructions can be found in the recipe card below.

 For the Puy Lentil Sauce: